 The name Diospyros quite literally means 'Food of the Gods' and it is a name that is well-deserved.
 You can eat the Jiro persimmon whole.
 Cut into slices or wedges it makes a delicious addition to a cheeseboard, diced into a fruit salad, in baking and preserves or as a special ingredient when making liqueurs and wines.
 When the fruit is dried it is often boxed and given as a special and unique gift.

 During the Autumn months as the leaves begin to change they put on a stunning display of reds, oranges, coral, pinks and yellows before losing all of their leaves before Winter.
-Non Astringent persimmons are the National Fruit of Japan.
+Non Astringent persimmons are the National Fruit of Japan and are sometimes known as Fuji Fruit.

 Please contact us if you have any questions about buying this fruit tree.